-The page "Das Wichtigste auf einen Blick" is intended as a tool for individual study and as a mini phrasebook to use whilst travelling.
+The page "At a glance" is intended as a tool for individual study and as a mini phrasebook to use whilst travelling.
 At the same time, it is also a useful aid in the classroom.
 It is important to note that on this page you can find lexical items which featured in each unit as well as extra vocabulary and phrases.
 Refer to this page when necessary in the classroom, particularly during the last activity of each unit (the role play).
-There is an audio version of this page on the CD, designed to encourage memorisation and revision outside the classroom.
+The audio version of this page is available as an MP3 download, on the app and on the CD.
+It is intended to encourage memorisation and revision outside the classroom.

-English-speaking culture
+Cultures of English-speaking countries